 If yes?
 You’ll need the right talent.

 Talent is a global issue.
-A recent Crossroads report by StartupAus, mentioned that 91% of US startups found obtaining the right talent to be ‘somewhat or extremely challenging’.
+The Crossroads 2020 Report by StartupAus, mentioned that 91% of US startups found obtaining the right talent to be ‘somewhat or extremely challenging’.
 For Rachael, when investing in a start-up, she looks for the following:

 - Can you deeply and clearly articulate a customer problem or pain-point?
 Women tend to be natural communicators.
 Use this to your advantage.